-Ken Moltner serves as Counsel on Bressler's litigation and domestic relations teams.
+Ken Moltner serves as Counsel primarily on Bressler’s Trusts & Estates team.
 His experience spans all phases of litigation and dispute resolution.
-Substantively, his practice comprises issues ranging from high profile domestic relations matters, including prosecuting and defending divorce actions and drafting separation agreements; to trust and estates and real estate litigation.
-Ken has also proven highly successful in resolving claims pertaining to LLCs, Business Improvement Districts, corporate and partnership disputes, as well as contract interpretation cases.
+Substantively, he has over a decade of trust and estate’s litigation experience, including in elective share proceedings, proceedings to compel a trustee to satisfy her fiduciary obligations, proceedings to discover property allegedly withheld, and disputes concerning trust interpretation and implementation of its terms.
+This experience is complemented by thirty years of commercial litigation experience during which Ken has also proven highly successful in resolving claims pertaining to LLCs, Business Improvement Districts, corporate and partnership disputes, as well as contract interpretation cases.

 Ken brings to bear on his matters his extensive legal and broad community experience that enables him to provide particular judgment and perspective to his cases.
 He has also counseled clients on how to prevent litigation through well designed contracts and agreements, often resulting in the mitigation of potential claims before the issue can even arise.